jeffdasilva/astroblast/README.md

 # astroblast
-astroblast is currently a blank canvas searching for some paint
+astroblast is currently a blank canvas searching for some paint.